unknownexplosion/Book-recommender/README.md

 - **Embeddings**: Google Gemini AI for semantic understanding
 - **UI Framework**: Gradio for rapid prototyping
 - **Vector Database**: ChromaDB for efficient similarity search

-## 📞 Contact

-For questions, suggestions, or collaboration opportunities, please open an issue or reach out through the repository.